ga-sei-lessons/UNIT-4-AWS/D02/3-afternoon-lecture/8-dynamodb-put-post.md

 Let's first start with creating the params object.
 Since DynamoDB doesn't take on the responsibility of managing primary keys we will need to make sure every entry is unique.

-The data structure is very similar to what was returned via **scan** and **getItem** and this is the same pattern we will use to create an item.
+The data structure is very similar to what was returned via **scan** and **getItem** and this will be the same pattern needed to create an item.

 For this we will use a combo of  `project_${Math.random()}`.